wombleton/gitlaw-nz/acts/A/Antarctic Marine Living Resources Act 1981.md

 ##### 7 Offence to take marine organism without permit

-*   (1) Subject to subsection (2), every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $250,000 who, in the Convention Area, takes any marine organism otherwise than under or pursuant to this Act or a permit.
+*   (1) Subject to subsection (2), every person commits an offence against this Act and is liable on conviction to a fine not exceeding $250,000 who, in the Convention Area, takes any marine organism otherwise than under or pursuant to this Act or a permit.

     (2) No offence is committed against this Act by reason of any act or omission by a person---